danrl/danrlOS-MBR/README.md

 ## About

 A x86-bootloader for danrlOS using Disk Address Packets for boot-media access.
 BIOS Interrupt 0x13 with register AH set to 0x42 allows extended reading of sectors from a drive.
 This method allows a bootloader to load data from a drive without calculating head and track numbers.
 Moreover, it is possible to boot a kernel that resides at the end of a large drive.
-Unfortunately most bootloaders still use the old and limited method Interrupt 0x13 with AH set to 0x02.
+Unfortunately, most bootloaders still use the old and limited method Interrupt 0x13 with AH set to 0x02.

 ## Author

-Written by Dan Luedtke <mail@danrl.de>
+Written by Dan Luedtke <mail@danrl.de>.

 ## License